MadibaGroup/2024-zkFBA/K Drafts/FinteQC.md

 ### 2.1 The Clearing Price Algorithm *(CHECK for literature)*

 The objective of the auction is to identify the market-clearing price ($P^*$) that maximizes the volume of executed trades.
-The process involves aggregating bids and asks into cumulative demand and supply curves.

-**Demand Depth:** The total quantity participants are willing to buy at or above a given price.
-**Supply Depth:** The total quantity participants are willing to sell at or below a given price.
+The process involves aggregating bids and asks into Cumulative Demand and Supply Arrays.
+Demand Depth is the total quantity participants are willing to buy at or above a given price and Supply Depth is the total quantity participants are willing to sell at or below a given price.

-At each price tick, the cleared volume is defined as the minimum of the cumulative supply and demand.
-The auctioneer identifies the global maximum of this "minimum array" to establish the clearing volume.
+At each price tick, the cleared volume is defined as the minimum of the cumulative supply and demand, forming a Minimum Array.
+The auctioneer identifies the global maximum of this Minimum Array to establish the clearing volume.

 (?check for ref? explain the algorithm in detail)

 ### 2.2 Tie-Breaking: A Design Choice

-In many liquid markets, the maximum execution volume exists across a range of prices rather than a single point, creating a "Volume Plateau".
+In many liquid markets, the maximum execution volume exists across a range of prices rather than a single point, creating a Volume Plateau.
 Identifying a specific price within this range requires a tie-breaking rule.
 It is critical to recognize that tie-breaking is a design choice and is not uniquely dictated by economic theory [5].
 Different rules, such as pro-rata allocation on the margin or random selection, reflect different market philosophies and can impact participant incentives [6].

-The Zeequent protocol adopts the "Surplus Minimization" rule.
-This mechanism identifies the price within the plateau where the absolute difference (imbalance) between supply and demand is at its global minimum, a point described as the "Surplus Valley".
+The Zeequent protocol adopts the Surplus Minimization rule.
+This mechanism identifies the price within the plateau where the absolute difference (imbalance) between supply and demand is at its global minimum, a point described as the Surplus Valley.
+The Plateau and the Valley can be seen in Fig. 1, made from synthetic market data.
 This approach provides an economically intuitive clearing point that minimizes unfulfilled interest while maximizing trades. (?check for ref?)

 ----------------
 ## 3. The Research Gap: Verifiability in the Decentralization Era